I’m a long black coffee drinker first and foremost.

 As air is incorporated and bubbles form, the volume in the pitcher will rise.
 Keep lowering the pitcher slowly to keep the tip of the wand right on the surface until you reach the desired volume of foam.

 When you’ve reached your desired volume of foam, it’s time to heat the milk to the desired temperature.

 Please note you aren’t submerging the tip of the wand all the way to the bottom of the pitcher.

 Instead, you want it just below the surface off to the side of the pitcher.
 This will create good circulation in the pitcher, ensuring the milk is heated evenly.

 And no, I don’t mean by sticking your hand in the milk.
 Place your hand on the bottom of the pitcher and gauge the temperature.
 When the pitcher gets too hot to keep your hand on it, you’re almost there.
 Steam for 3-5 more seconds to reach the optimal temperature: around 140°F.

 Grab the cloth and wipe down the steam wand.
 You should also purge the steam wand of any milk particles inside by briefly opening the steam valve and catching anything that comes out in the damp cloth.

 There may be a few undesirable large bubbles on the surface.
 Don’t fret!
 These will pop pretty quickly, but you can gently tap the pitcher on the counter to give them some help.

 Now that you have luscious microfoam and properly heated milk, you want to make sure they’re mixed evenly.
 Swirl the pitcher as you would a glass of wine — and don’t be afraid swirl vigorously!
 Your desired final product is a creamy, glossy foam that almost looks like marshmallow.

 And there you have it!
 That’s how to steam milk at home.
-If you have any comments or questions about the process, don’t hesitate to comment below!
+Enjoy!